maxbarsukov-itmo/.github/profile/README.md

 ## 🤝 Contributing

 Hey!
-I'm glad you're thinking about contributing to @maxbarsukov-itmo!
+I'm glad you're thinking about contributing to **@maxbarsukov-itmo**!
 Feel free to pick an issue labeled as `good first issue` and  ask any question you need.
 Some points might not be clear, and I am available to help you!

 Before creating your PR, I strongly encourage you to read the repository's corresponding `CONTRIBUTING.md` or otherwise the "Contributing" section of the `README.md`.